carlzhang4/qdma_improve/README.md

 	packet size: 1K/32K(which would be splited into multiple packets)

 4. I have tried fetching tag index for each queue using dma-ctl, it's useless.

+---
+# Be careful
+1. All statistics are calculated at the 250M user clock, (so if your speed is 10.6 GB/s at most, maybe you have used 300M user clock).